gaehlerm/SoftwareEngineering/README.md

 The same holds true for database access or retrieving the current time value.
 You write a small wrapper function that does nothing but calls the database or returns the current time.
 Separate the remaining code into a distinct function that can be tested independently.

-When writing integration or functional tests, an even better solution is to implement Dependency Injection (DI) [https://martinfowler.com/articles/injection.html] as explained in the next chapter.
+An even better solution is to implement Dependency Injection (DI) [https://martinfowler.com/articles/injection.html] as explained in the next chapter.
 But for the moment, we'll leave it with the small wrapper function.

 ### Testing classes